splorp/npds-tracker-server/readme.txt

 <last-validation/>

-	Last validation: <foo> or “Validation is in progress.”
+	The date and time of the last validation or “Validation is in progress.”

 <meta-refresh/>